robertour/CulSim/README.md

 Installation
 -------------

-Install Java 1.8, it might work in 1.7 but I am not sure.
+Install Java 1.7 or 1.8.
 It also need to be tested with IcedTea because it was not working a few months ago; if it doesnt, Oracle will have to be.

 ###### For **windows users**: